George Gordon, 5th Duke of Gordon: Legacy

 The Duke died at Belgrave Square, London, on 28 May 1836, aged 66.
-The Dukedom of Gordon became extinct, but the Marquessate of Huntly (created in 1599) passed to his distant cousin the Earl of Aboyne while the Gordon estates passed to his nephew, Charles Gordon-Lennox, 5th Duke of Richmond.
+The Dukedom of Gordon became extinct, but the Marquessate of Huntly (created in 1599) passed to his distant cousin the Earl of Aboyne while the remaining Gordon estates passed to his nephew, Charles Gordon-Lennox, 5th Duke of Richmond.
 The Gordon moveable property was left by the Duchess to the Brodies of Brodie.

+In 1840, a monument to the Duke, funded by public subscription, was erected in the grounds of Kinrara House, his late mother's home near Alvie.

 Elizabeth Brodie, the last Duchess of Gordon, retired to Huntly Castle Lodge, where she became more fervently religious than she had previously been until her death on 31 January 1864, when the last trace of the original Dukedom of Gordon was also extinguished.

 The Duke and Duchess of Gordon established the Gordon Chapel (Scottish Episcopal Church) in Fochabers that contains a memorial tablet to the 5th and last Duke.

 The Duke had three illegitimate children: Charles Gordon, Susan Sordet, and Georgiana McCrae.